Come together: Abbey Road Eatery and Ales builds community with classic pub food - Local Profile of Collin County

 One Sunday, the family sat down for dinner—a dinner without brussels sprouts.
 Instead, there were fresh potato pancakes on everyone’s plate.

 “I was like, ‘I’ve won,’ ” Lee tells me.
-As he “tucked in”, his uncle looked on, smiling.
+As he “tucked in”, his grandfather looked on, smiling.

-The next week his uncle asked Lee to help him cook the Sunday dinner.
+The next week his grandfather asked Lee to help him cook the Sunday dinner.
 Lee was elated.
 He walked into the kitchen ready to give a hand.
 On the counter were a bowl of mashed potatoes and a bowl of shredded brussels sprouts.
-His uncle took the potatoes, stuck brussels sprouts inside and began to fry as Lee looked on.
+His grandfather took the potatoes, stuck brussels sprouts inside and began to fry as Lee looked on.

 Lee had been eating brussels sprouts.